MicrosoftLearning/mslearn-fabric/Instructions/Labs/08a-data-science-explore-data.md

     ![Screenshot of an empty workspace in Power BI.](./Images/new-workspace.png)

-## Create a lakehouse and upload files

-Now that you have a workspace, it's time to switch to the *Data science* experience in the portal and create a data lakehouse for the data files you're going to analyze.

-1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience.
-1. In the **Data engineering** home page, create a new **Lakehouse** with a name of your choice.

-    After a minute or so, a new lakehouse with no **Tables** or **Files** will be created.
-You need to ingest some data into the data lakehouse for analysis.
-There are multiple ways to do this, but in this exercise you'll simply download and extract a folder of text files your local computer (or lab VM if applicable) and then upload them to your lakehouse.

-1. TODO: Download and save the `dominicks_OJ.csv` CSV file for this exercise from [https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/XXXXX.csv](https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/XXXXX.csv).

-1. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** node in the **Lake view** pane, select **Upload** and **Upload files**, and then upload the **dominicks_OJ.csv** file from your local computer (or lab VM if applicable) to the lakehouse.
-6. After the files have been uploaded, expand **Files** and verify that the CSV file have been uploaded.

 ## Create a notebook

 To train a model, you can create a *notebook*.
 Notebooks provide an interactive environment in which you can write and run code (in multiple languages) as *experiments*.